Downsizer home page

 Keep in a cool place (fridge).
 It does keep, though perhaps not quite from one Xmas to the next.

-Any questions or what to share ideas on pie recipes?
+Any questions or want to share ideas on pie recipes?
 Have a look at that Downsizer.net forum